Armenia, Azerbaijan agree on cease-fire in Nagorno-Karabakh

 In an interview with CNN Arabic aired Thursday, Azerbaijan’s president admitted that Turkish F-16 fighter jets have stayed on in Azerbaijan weeks after a joint military exercise, but insisted that they have remained grounded.
 Armenian officials had earlier claimed that a Turkish F-16 shot down an Armenian warplane, a claim that both Turkey and Azerbaijan have denied.

-The event is widely viewed by historians as genocide.
-Turkey denies the deaths constituted genocide, saying the toll has been inflated and that those killed were victims of civil war and unrest.

-Turkey's high profile in the conflict worried Russia, which has a military base in Armenia.
+Turkey's highly visible role in the conflict worried Russia, which has a military base in Armenia.
 The two countries are linked by a security treaty obliging Moscow to offer support to its ally if it comes under aggression.

 Putin and Turkish President Recep Tayyip Erdogan have negotiated a series of deals to coordinate their conflicting interests in Syria and Libya and expanded their economic ties.
 Last year, NATO member Turkey took the delivery of the Russian S-400 air defense missiles, a move that angered Washington.